Curriculum by Subject

 Technology instruction encompasses projects using standard software programs and research using online resources.
-The school network links classrooms with the Technology Education Center (TEC) and connects to online storage and resources.
-The TEC contains individual work stations and an interactive whiteboard for engaged learning.
-Each classroom is likewise equipped with interactive whiteboards, projectors, speakers and an instructional laptop.
-A full-time Instructional Technology Coordinator assists teachers with proficiency skills and project preparation, manages the TEC, and maintains web resources.
+Mobile labs complete with laptops and printers turn every classroom into a lab and allows for the use of technology to enhance learning.
+Each classroom is likewise equipped with interactive whiteboards, projectors, and speakers.
+A full-time Instructional Media Specialist assists teachers with project preparation and maintains web resources.

 Every student, from kindergarten through eighth grade, is encouraged to explore areas of giftedness in fine arts.
 The visual arts enable students to develop creativity through use of a variety of mediums while the performing arts encourages the development of communication and leadership skills as students engage with one another.
 The arts play an important role at Immanuel Christian School and students in every grade are exposed and refine their artistic abilities as they grow and develop.